ScriptedAlchemy/webpack-external-import/README.md

 1) `npm install` then `cd manual; npm install`
 2) `npm run manual` from the root directory

-this will run the compile command to build a new copy of the plugin as well as start the little manual [demo project](https://github.com/ScriptedAlchemy/webpack-external-import/tree/master/manual)
+This will run the compile command to build a new copy of the plugin, as well as start the little manual [demo project](https://github.com/ScriptedAlchemy/webpack-external-import/tree/master/manual)